 Even with their increased life expectancy, however, water pipes are still subject to problems.
 Certain factors could compromise your home’s water line, including corrosion, tree roots, and dirt and soil entering through cracks in the pipes.

 The following are signs that your water pipes have cracks, corroded, or broken:

 - Increase in your water bill – If you notice an increase in your monthly water bill, even if your water consumption at home remains the same, there could be problems in your water line.
 A spike in your water bill could indicate a host of problems.
 If you are not knowledgeable about plumbing, it may be difficult to pinpoint the exact problem.
-Call a plumber to help you identify your problems.
+Call a licensed plumber to help you identify your problems.